ilia-tolliu/serverless-event-store/README.md

 * Navigate to the Event Store url for interactive API specification.

 **NB!
 For production use Lambda Function URL should be updated to use AWS IAM authentication**

+### Tweaking infrastructure

+The AWS Cloudformation stack used for the Event Store is described in CDK.
+You can find it in [_infrastructure/aws-event-store/lib/aws-event-store-stack.ts](./blob/main/_infrastructure/aws-event-store/lib/aws-event-store-stack.ts)

 ## What is an Event Store